patritzenfeld/flex-tasks/README.md

 ## Running tests

-The test suite for flex-task needs a specified external package database.
+The test suite for flex-tasks needs a specified external package database.
 Its path has to be set via the environment variable `FLEX_PKGDB` before running the tests.
 You can use the default database of the package by setting `FLEX_PKGDB` to `$(stack path --local-pkg-db)`.